openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 .. note::

-   Several methods exist by which you can upgrade recipes - devtool upgrade happens to be one.
-You can read about all the methods by which you can upgrade recipes in the "
+   Several methods exist by which you can upgrade recipes - ``devtool upgrade`` happens to be one.
+You can read about all the methods by which you can upgrade recipes in the :ref:`dev-manual/common-tasks:upgrading recipes` section of the Yocto Project Development Tasks Manual.
-   Upgrading Recipes
-   " section of the Yocto Project Development Tasks Manual.

 The ``devtool upgrade`` command is flexible enough to allow you to specify source code revision and versioning schemes, extract code into